 Top 5 Waterfalls in the Great Smoky Mountains You Need to See

 The Great Smoky Mountains are known for their beauty and all of the incredible natural features you can see, from mountain views to waterfalls.
-Most of the waterfalls are accessible through hiking trails, creating a fun thing to do with your family and friends.
+Most of the waterfalls in the Smokies are accessible through hiking trails, creating a fun thing to do with your family and friends.
 With all of the waterfalls you can see, you might be wondering which ones you should hike to.
+We want to help you narrow down your search!
 Here are the top 5 waterfalls in the Great Smoky Mountains you need to see:

 1. Grotto Falls